BU-CS-CE-528-2017/OpenStack-Network-Plugin-Optimization/README.md

 Some OpenStack Python codes have been analyzed and put in.
 For complete information: https://github.com/openstack/neutron

-In order to try the web UI created by us for linking to KlouBuster, these are the requirements to OpenStack:
+In order to try the web UI created by us for linking to KloudBuster, these are the requirements to OpenStack:
 - Neutron networking
 - Admin access to the cloud under test (non-admin might work with some tweaks and limitations)
 - 3 available floating IPs if running the HTTP data plane scale test